Chapter 7: Relative Heaven

 Footnote: The Nuclear Family

 The sexual dimorphism of human physiology forces pairs of individuals to co-operate in the instinctive task of continuing the species.
-Uniquely to the human, what is passed on is not only - or even primarily - biological genes but also skills, knowledge, wisdom and a consciously developed ideology.
+Uniquely to humans, what is passed on is not only or even primarily biological genes but also skills, knowledge, wisdom and a consciously developed ideology.

 All instances of the human life-form are of equal stature as sentient beings.
 All who are whole have the same limbs and potential for physical dexterity.
-Above everything, they are all equipped with the same model of 100,000 million neurone supercomputer with which they can consciously observe, perceive, discern, reason and build relationships.
+Above everything, they are all equipped with the same model of 200,000 million neuron supercomputer with which they can consciously observe, perceive, discern, reason and build relationships.

 There are observable differences between instances of the human life-form.
 Among these are skin colour, face types and bodily proportions.
 These are probably adaptations to climate and terrain.
 Most are trivial, but they give us that bit of variety needed to make people interesting.
 There is one difference, however, which is so large that it causes one to perceive each instance of the human life-form as belonging to one of two possible types.
 It is either a male or a female.